Javiera Selman

 • Sexual Orientation Discrimination in Mortgage Lending

-with Catherine Balfe, Patrick Button, David Schwegman and Tran Nguyen-Phuong
+with Patrick Button, David Schwegman, Hussain Hadah, Catherine Balfe, and Tran Nguyen-Phuong

 This research uses an email correspondence experiment to test if mortgage loan originators discriminate against married spouses based on their sexual orientation and race (African American vs. white).
 We send emails requesting information about home loans to licensed mortgage loan originators (MLOs) in the United States.
 The emails come from fictitious married couples who are either same-gender female, same-gender male or different-gender, and either both have white-sounding names, or both have African American names.
 We test for differential treatment by MLOs by comparing response quality and response rates.
 We will then test for statistical discrimination and other explanatory factors by determining how discrimination varies by factors such as credit scores, local demographics and social attitudes, discrimination laws, and MLO characteristics.

-• Take-up Barriers in Rental Voucher Programs: Experimental Evidence from Chile
+• Administrative Barriers in Rental Voucher Programs: Experimental Evidence From Chile

 with Pablo Celhay